dse-dev/testCases_240219/README.md

 ### Run Test Case 5

-As this case is data driven, "Body" and the "Run Collection" have to be configured
+As this case is data driven "Body" and the "Runner"(Run Collection) have to be configured

-- click the testCase5 register and navigate to "Body" to see the added variables
+Click the testCase5 register and navigate to "Body" to see the added variables inside the JSON body and also the added endpoints in the URL

 <img src='./docs/img/postman/09_testCase5_body.JPG' width='640'>